austinjeane/remix-chakra-supabase-boilerplate/README.md

 **Must have node, yarn, postgres and redis installed and setup locally**

 1. `yarn install`
-2. `createdb boilerplate`
+2. `yarn db:migrate`
-3. `yarn db:migrate`
+3. `yarn build:remix`

-Make sure you have created a .env file in the api package with the right values, you can use .env.example as the template
+Make sure you have created a .env file in the api package with the right values, you can use .env.example as the template.
+Get your supabase connection string from your supabase dashboard under Settings->Database.
+Select Nodejs and replace  [YOUR-PASSWORD] with the password you created when creating the supabase project.

 We use Husky to run a couple of checks each commit (prettier, eslint & commitlint), make sure to add a .huskyrc file to your home directory ~/.huskyrc, and add this in: